It’s a game changer – for athletes or anyone.

-Daily comments from pro athletes, sports stars, amateur participants or even weekend warriors reveal how yoga has elevated their game — on and off the field.
+Daily comments from pro athletes, sports stars, amateur participants, weekend warriors and others who practice reveal how yoga has elevated their game — on and off the field.
 Yoga for athletes is more than the latest rage, and for good reason.
 So much more than stretching, a regular yoga practice promises greater flexibility and range of motion, faster recovery, less injury, sharper mental alertness, greater use of the breath and the gift of real recovery.
 Even the medical community is now seeing the light recommending the practice frequently.

-- help you stay in your sport for many years to come
+- help you stay in your sport – and gain quality of life – for many years to come

 - boost power and mobility simultaneously